BMW-InnovationLab/BMW-Classification-Training-GUI/README.md

 ---

+## Usage

+- If the app is deployed on your machine:  open your web browser and type the following: `localhost:4200` or `127.0.0.1:4200  `

+- If the app is deployed on a different machine: open your web browser and type the following: `<machine_ip>:4200`

+---

 ## Prepare Custom Dataset

 After running the docker container, run this command if you labeled your dataset with the [labelme](https://github.com/wkentaro/labelme/) labeling-tool: